 1911 Love is never easy, especially when a woman is the object of affection for The Scarecrow.
 Percy MacKaye used Nathaniel Hawthorne's 1852 "Feathertop" as a starting point for this drama, and Edgar Selwyn staged the production.
 Alas, the corn field was blighted after only 23 performances.

-1931 Birthday of James Earl Jones, resonant-voiced actor who will win the Tony Award for Best Actor twice: for The Great White Hope in 1969 and Fences in 1987.
-Broadway appearances will include Othello, Les Blancs, A Lesson From Aloes, Of Mice and Men, Paul Robeson and Driving Miss Daisy.
-He's also known for voicing the characters of Mufasa in Disney's film "The Lion King" and Darth Vader in "Star Wars," and for his telephone company commercials.
+1931 Birthday of James Earl Jones, resonant-voiced, two-time Tony Award-winning actor: for The Great White Hope in 1969 and Fences in 1987.
+Broadway appearances include Othello, Les Blancs, A Lesson From Aloes, Of Mice and Men, Paul Robeson, and Driving Miss Daisy.
+He's also known for voicing the characters of Mufasa in Disney's film The Lion King and Darth Vader in Star Wars.

 1938 Opening night for One Third of a Nation, a "living newspaper" revue of sketches about life during the Depression, created by the Federal Theatre Project of the WPA.
 It runs 237 performances at the Adelphi Theatre.